-A negative test result means that the coronavirus SARS-CoV-2 infection was not detected in sufficient quantity in the nasopharynx sample, determined by PRC method in the laboratory, and the person is thus not a COVID-19 carrier.
+A negative test result means that the coronavirus SARS-CoV-2 infection was not detected in sample, determined by PRC method in the laboratory, and the person is thus not a COVID-19 carrier.
 More information about different testing methods can be found HERE.

 However, a negative test result can also mean that the person gave the sample right after becoming infected and the virus has not yet had the chance to multiply in the organism.
 If you experience symptoms of upper respiratory disease regardless of your negative test result, it is necessary to stay in self-isolation until the symptoms have subsided.

-A positive test result means that the particles of the coronavirus SARS-CoV-2 were detected in sufficient quantity in the nasopharynx sample.
+A positive test result means that the particles of the coronavirus SARS-CoV-2 were detected in sample.
 Upon issuing the test result, the laboratory confirms that you are the carrier of the droplet infection COVID-19 caused by the coronavirus.
 For the correct use of terminology, see also Virus vs Disease).

 Those with a positive test result will receive a phone call from the testing call centre (Medicum/SYNLAB) notifying them of their test result, as well as from Health Board inspectors who will explain the necessity for self-isolation and request data for the detection of close contacts.

 If you tested positive and have the symptoms:

 - COVID-19 diagnosis is confirmed.
 Remain in self-isolation.
 For more information, see “Self-isolation“.

 - Download/Open the HOIA mobile app and mark yourself in it as an infected person.